shawnschulz/shautomate/README.md

 # Installation

-Currently shautomate is only released as a .deb package, meaning it only works on linux distributions and required dpkg to be installed.
+Currently shautomate is only released as a .deb package, meaning it only works on linux distributions and requires dpkg to be installed.

 To install, go to releases and download the latest release.
 Then you can run